-- 1. We have refurbished and shipped over 500,000 Crēdo® Cubes, which is a sustainable alternative to traditional packaging that lessens our carbon footprint, reduces waste and decreases costs; - 2.
-We operate only electric forklifts; - 3.
-We have outfitted approximately 50% of our refrigerated trailers with newer and more fuel efficient models; - 4.
-We have replaced a number of high wattage lightbulbs in our facilities to decrease our lighting consumption; and - 5.
-We have equipped 40% of our trailers with double-decking capabilities, which allows us to reduce our daily linehaul runs.
+- 2. We have refurbished and shipped over 500,000 Crēdo® Cubes, eliminating approximately 1.0 million pounds of single-use EPS coolers and gel packs annually, which is a sustainable alternative to traditional packaging that lessens our carbon footprint, reduces waste and decreases costs; - 3.
+We operate only electric forklifts; - 4.
+We have outfitted approximately 50% of our refrigerated trailers with newer and more fuel efficient models and/or fitted them with electric plug-in reefers; - 5.
+We have replaced a number of high wattage lightbulbs in our facilities to decrease our lighting consumption; - 6.
+We have equipped 40% of our trailers with double-decking capabilities, which allows us to reduce our daily linehaul runs; - 7.
+We maintain our equipment to ensure it operates safely, economically, and effectively; - 8.
+We replace equipment to ensure our fleets are modern and efficient; - 9.
+We aim to improve productivity of our trucks and drivers, and to eliminate 'wasted' miles.
+Our optimization plan includes: investment in route planning, consolidating freight to reduce line hauls, collaborating with clients on loading plans, coordinated appointment times and consolidated inbound deliveries to wholesalers; and - 10.
+We deploy building management systems to monitor temperature and govern our HVAC systems.